CI-CSE/ci-cse.github.io/_people/ilgiz-mustafin/interests.md

 with SQL databases.
 The DB schema (including constraints and triggers) might contain information which is not representable by common DB adapters.
-Conversely, applications might need to ensure a data invariant in the DB, not representable by the schema alone.
+Conversely, applications might need to ensure a data or security invariant in the DB, not representable by the schema alone.
 A reusable verified App-DB adapter framework might be a good advertisement for verification technology, while also highlighting the actual problems that many developers face in their